-- Facebook's position as the digital center of its members' online social lives has allowed the firm to envelop related businesses such as photo and video sharing, messaging, bookmarking, and link sharing. - Much of the site's content is in the dark Web, unable to be indexed by Google or other search engines.
-Some suggest this may create an opportunity for Facebook to challenge Google in search. - Facebook's can be a vital tool for organizers-presenting itself as both opportunity and threat to those in power, and an empowering medium for those seeking to bring about change. - Facebook's growth requires a continued and massive infrastructure investment.
+- Facebook's position as the digital center of its members' online social lives has allowed the firm to envelop related businesses such as photo and video sharing, messaging, bookmarking, and link sharing.
+Facebook has opportunities to expand into other areas as well. - Much of the site's content is in the dark Web, unable to be indexed by Google or other search engines.
+Some suggest this may create an opportunity for Facebook to challenge Google in search. - Facebook can be a vital tool for organizers-presenting itself as both opportunity and threat to those in power, and an empowering medium for those seeking to bring about change. - Facebook's growth requires a continued and massive infrastructure investment.
 The site is powered largely on commodity hardware, open source software, and proprietary code tailored to the specific needs of the service.